Know the rules before you start

 The Council may take enforcement action under the Resource Management Act (RMA) 1991 if your activity does not comply with the District Plan, a National Environmental Standard, or conditions of a resource consent or consent notice.
 Non-compliance may incur additional costs.

-There are requirements and restrictions applicable to infrastructure for DRMUs, these include (But are not limited to):
+There are requirements and restrictions applicable to infrastructure for granny flats, these include (but are not limited to):

 Was this page useful?